-Your physician order your diet.
+Your physician will order your food.
 Recovery from anesthesia varies from person to person, so your diet will be adjusted as your intestinal function returns to normal.
 Usually, as soon as you are able to eat, you can drink clear liquids.
 If you are able to tolerate these, you will be given more solid food.

 Antibiotics may be given intravenously for 24 hours to help prevent infection.
 Pain medication is available to ensure your comfort.
 During the first 24 hours after surgery, you will probably be given pain medications that are injected – either through the IV line or as intramuscular injections into the arm or buttock area.
-These medications are usually much stronger and faster acting than pills taken by mouth.
+These medications are usually much stronger and faster-acting than pills taken by mouth.
 If you do not feel comfortable, please let your nurse know.
-In order to participate in your exercise program you need to feel ok.
+In order to participate in your exercise program, you need to feel ok.

-Day Two and Beyond after Cervical Spine Surgery
+Day Two and Beyond After Cervical Spine Surgery

 If needed, the nurse will change your wound dressing.

 During the first few days after surgery, some pain will occur.
-The nursing staff will control the pain by medication.
+The nursing staff will control the pain with medication.
 Please let your nurse know of any pain.
 After the first day, you will begin the switch from pain medications given through the IV line to pills you can take by mouth.
 It is difficult to go home until you can take pain medications by mouth.

-Your physical activity will continue to focus on your safety with mobility and helping you toward independence.
+Your physical activity will continue to focus on your safety with mobility and help you toward independence.
 In spite of any mild discomfort, it’s important that you do the deep breathing and physical therapy exercises as instructed.
 Patients who breathe well and work at tightening their muscles often heal faster.

-How to Use Your Neck Brace after Cervical Spine Surgery
+How to Use Your Neck Brace After Cervical Spine Surgery